 The next step is where you'll get to choose the initial network protocol that will be running on this server.
 Expand the the drop-down list named Protocol.
 As you'll see when you expand that, this server supports several other protocols.
 For now, let's just select SFTP/SCP.
 Keep the rest of the default values for now and just click Next to proceed.

 Again, just leave the default values and click Next.

 Same here.
 Click OK to finalize the initial set up.
-For more details on these particular settings, refer to the documentation.
+For more details, refer to the documentation.

-That's it!
 You now have your SFTP server running and ready for further configuration.
 Double-click on the domain name to see what's inside.
-You can also select it and click the Edit button (not visible from here.
-Sorry!).
+You can also select it and click the Edit button (not visible from here, sorry!).

 Here's a peek of what's inside.

-There you have it.
 You can now set up your Linux SFTP server through a Web interface.
-We'll end this post here but if you need instructions for adding users, creating server keys, enabling public key authentication, or setting up SFTP algorithms, kindly proceed to these posts:
+If you need instructions for adding users, transferring files, creating server keys, enabling public key authentication, or setting up SFTP algorithms, we'll post those too.